 - High blood pressure.

-RSO is a great alternative to other cannabis products because it's fairly easy to make, discrete, it doesn’t smell like much and it can be taken orally on its own, or in food.
+RSO is a great alternative to other cannabis products because it's fairly easy to make, discrete, it doesn’t smell like much and isn’t consumed via smoking - it can be taken orally on its own, or in food.

-Courtesy of this article, here’s how you could use RSO.
-If you’re a medical patient, please consult your physician before starting a treatment.
+If you’re a medical patient, please consult your GP before starting a treatment.
 Some physicians won’t recommend cannabis as a course of treatment.
 So if you want to try this out, do so with caution and at your own discretion.

 Rick Simpson Oil should not be considered a cure-all for medical conditions, but many patients have experienced significant relief from their medical symptoms and conditions with the use of RSO.